MathewStylianidis/Bi-TiFGAN---TensorFlow-1.14/README.md

 * Training and evaluation with baseline feature sets such as MFCC, FBANK or TiFGAN spectrogram features.
 * Generating samples using a TiFGAN or BiTiFGAN generator
 * Evaluating the latent variable or spectrogram reconstruction loss over time for BiTiFGAN
-* Extracting features using a TiFGAN discriminator
+* Extracting and evaluating features using a TiFGAN discriminator
 * Training a post-hoc encoder
+* Extracting and evaluating features using the post-hoc encoder
-* Extracting features for a dataset using a BiTiFGAN encoder or post-hoc encoder
+* Extracting features for BiTiFGAN encoder
+* Qualitative evaluation of BiTiFGAN encoder

 ### Download data